June 10, 2020

 - Once achieved, it is important that the company ensures space in which collaboration happens.

-- The most common space known these days are meetings and seating arrangement.
+- The most common space known these days are meetings and seating arrangements.

 - Basically, if you’re seated near colleagues that you need for idea-generation, you often don’t need meetings as you have the possibility of simply discussing while sitting next to each other.